 The ACT Government has announced their Fast Track program.
 This program includes path infrastructure.
+That is great news, but missing are priority projects for cycle infrastructure in the ACT.

 This is an older post.
 For more recent posts see here.